 - Fans love Jodie Whittaker’s new outfit

-Each incarnation of the Doctor from William Hartnell to the present day has had their own unique personality and quirks, while still maintaining the core nature of the character – and while we haven’t seen much of Whittaker in action, her character’s brief appearance post-regeneration in the 2017 Christmas special gives us a flavour.
+Each incarnation of the Doctor from William Hartnell to the present day has had their own unique personality and quirks, while still maintaining the core nature of the character – and having now seen Whittaker in action we can definitely say she’s a worthy addition to the list of Doctors past.

-And more recently, series showrunner Chris Chibnall has given us a more in-depth description of Whittaker’s incarnation.
+And series showrunner Chris Chibnall has also given us a more in-depth description of Whittaker’s incarnation.